Posts

 Image

-Most wild ducks in this pond have gone to the north.
-Only a few people were jogging and walking early in the morning.
-Tonbo-ike Park was very quiet.
-I was able to enjoy listening to singing birds.
-Hoojiro / Meadow Bunting On the way back to the parking lot, I saw a big beautiful bird and chased it.
-But while I pointed a camera at it, the bird was gone.
+Most of the wild ducks in the pond have already migrated north.
+Only a few people were out jogging or walking early in the morning, so Tonbo‑ike Park was very quiet.
+I was able to enjoy listening to the birds singing.
+Hoojiro / Meadow Bunting On my way back to the parking lot, I spotted a large, beautiful bird and followed it.
+But just as I pointed my camera at it, it disappeared.